 Zillow: 2Q Earnings Snapshot

-SEATTLE (AP) _ Zillow Group Inc. (ZG) on Monday reported a loss of $3.1 million in its second quarter.
+SEATTLE (AP) _ Zillow Group Inc. (Z) on Monday reported a loss of $3.1 million in its second quarter.

-On a per-share basis, the Seattle-based company said it had a loss of 2 cents.
+The Seattle-based company said it had a loss of 2 cents per share.
 Earnings, adjusted for one-time gains and costs, were 13 cents per share.

-The results exceeded Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of 9 cents per share.

-The online real estate marketplace posted revenue of $325.2 million in the period, which also topped Street forecasts.
-Six analysts surveyed by Zacks expected $325.1 million.
+The real estate website operator posted revenue of $325.2 million in the period.

 For the current quarter ending in October, Zillow said it expects revenue in the range of $337 million to $347 million.